dingherself/phil-324/handouts/04-dworkin.md

 -   Fuller's procedural natural law theory

-    -   Fuller gives up substantive moral conditions on legal validity.
+    -   Fuller gives up on substantive moral conditions on legal validity.

     -   However, Fuller insists that there are certain procedural moral requirements that are internal to law.